Gabesarch/HELPER/README.md

 ## Running on ALFRED, Dialfred, or Tidy Task
 This branch is for running HELPER and HELPER-X on TEACh.

-Please see the 'ALFRED' branch for instructions on how to run HELPER on ALFRED.
+Please see the [alfred](https://github.com/Gabesarch/HELPER/tree/alfred) branch for instructions on how to run HELPER on ALFRED.

-Please see the 'Dialfred' branch for instructions on how to run HELPER on Dialfred. (coming soon)
+Please see the [tidy_task](https://github.com/Gabesarch/HELPER/tree/tidy_task) branch for instructions on how to run HELPER on Tidy Task. (coming soon)

-Please see the 'Tidy Task' branch for instructions on how to run HELPER on Tidy Task. (coming soon)
+Please see the 'dialfred' branch for instructions on how to run HELPER on Dialfred. (coming soon)

 ## Installation